Sk8kman/SongPlayer/README.md

 ### $minimumVolume <0 - 127>
 Skip notes if the volume is below the threshold.
 This can be used for playing black midi or to try to keep below the packet limit.
-*Note: Won't have any effect if useVolume is toggled off*
+*Note: Won't have any effect if volume is toggled off*

 ### $toggle <allMovements, rotate, swing, useExactInstrumentsOnly, usePacketsOnly, volume> <true, false>
 Toggles certain features I added as ideas when forking this.
 All are toggled to false by default.